mon5termatt/bg3-mods/README.md

 # bg3-mods

-#### if you arent my d&d group, i aint helping you with this script.
+#### if you arent my d&d/bg3 group, i aint helping you with this script.

 ![Logo](docs/meme.jpeg)